 I did a word study on the usage of yeast in the Bible.
 Here is what I found:

 Yeast is used symbolically to represent influence, usually negatively.
 Just as a little bit of yeast, permeates dough and produces a noticeable result, so to does influence, be it good or bad.
+Paul uses it as a metaphor for boasting.
+Click To Tweet

 - The Bible contains many references to not using yeast in various religious practices, which symbolically shows the removal of sin.